kyriri/top5-library/stories.md

 [x] There's a little bin icon in each card
 [ ] ...that I can click and it removes the card
 [ ] ...and it prompts for confirmation. (task at https://javascript.info/arrow-functions-basics)

-[ ] When I click the "new card" button it shows a card in the center of my screen [x] ...with fields to complete.
-[x] ...it has a "save" button
-[x] ... and 'title' and 'type' are mandatory fields.

 (how to make user input safe?)